Jerinji2016/fdawg/docs/index.md

 FDAWG is a comprehensive Flutter project management tool that provides:

-- **Modern Web Interface** - Intuitive dashboard for visual project management
+- 🌐 **Modern Web Interface** - Intuitive dashboard for visual project management
-- **Environment Management** - Handle multiple environment configurations with ease
+- 🔧 **Environment Management** - Handle multiple environment configurations with ease
-- **Asset Management** - Organize and manage project assets efficiently
+- 📦 **Asset Management** - Organize and manage project assets efficiently
-- **Localization Support** - Multi-language support with translation management
+- 🌍 **Localization Support** - Multi-language support with translation management
-- **Cross-Platform Naming** - Manage app names across all platforms
+- 🏷️ **Cross-Platform Naming** - Manage app names across all platforms
-- **CLI & Web Interface** - Use via command line or modern web dashboard
+- 🚀 **CLI & Web Interface** - Use via command line or modern web dashboard

+{: .callout .callout-info }
+> **Quick Start Tip**
+>
+> New to FDAWG?
+Start with our [Installation Guide](installation.html) to get up and running in minutes!

 ## Quick Navigation